 NMSS Director/Deputy Director, DUWP,

-NMSS Director/Deputy Director,.
+NMSS Director/Deputy Director, REFS.

-Members can be added to or removed from the restart panel as appropriate, depending on the operational state of the plant (e.g., decommissioning) and the matters to be evaluated before ROP.
+Members can be added to or removed from the restart panel as appropriate, depending on the current operational state of the plant (e.g., decommissioning) and the matters to be evaluated before the transition to the ROP.

 Restart Panel Objectives.
 Upon implementation of this IMC and establishment of the restart panel, the restart panel should promptly determine the type and extent of audits, inspections and oversight activities needed.
 The restart panel should develop a restart panel Charter, and a Communication Plan.
-At the end of the restart activities, the restart panel should conduct an IMC 2562 ffectiveness eview, as discussed below.
+At the end of the restart activities, the restart panel should conduct an IMC 2562 effectiveness review, as discussed in Section 05.16.h and as discussed below in Section 06.2.f.

 Restart Panel Charter.
 The restart panel Charter should state the following: